 The way a bot works depends on its scripted goal.
 Gaming platforms are vulnerable to anything from highly sophisticated attacks on multiple virtual machines in the cloud to individually scripted automation on a single device at a player's home.

-Scraping bots scan multiple pages, collect data from bookmakers, and use data to make bets on various platforms.
-This is one of the more common bots for individual players.
+Scraping bots scan multiple pages, collect data from bookmakers, and use data to make bets on various platforms, which is one of the more common bots for individual players.

 Arbitrage betting is more common with organized cyber-criminals.
 Using numerous accounts, organized groups of players use bots with artificial intelligence to make bets with two potential outcomes.
 The value of the bet is determined by the statistics generated by artificial intelligence and data scraped from bookmakers.
 Betting software calculates the profit against the amount bet so that numerous bets result in a net positive outcome.